At a Glance

 2. Learning Outcomes

-Now that you’ve clarified where your students are starting from, it’s time to define the destination: the learning outcomes.
+Now that you know where your students are coming from, it’s time to define the destination: the learning outcomes.

 Learning outcomes describe the intended results of the learning experience.
-They’re the “why” behind the assessments and activities that you’ll ask students to complete during their learning journey.
+They’re the “why” behind your assessments and activities.

 Tip: The terms “learning goals” and “learning outcomes” are sometimes used interchangeably.
 In this guide, we’re sticking to the term “learning outcome” and using this definition for it: Learning outcomes are statements that describe what learners should know, understand, and be able to demonstrate after they’ve completed the learning experience.